jdcloudcom/en/documentation/Marketplace/Marketplace/ISV/ISV-Enter/Management-Practices.md

 1. Pretend to be the customer and make a call to withdraw the complaint;

-2. Make up facts, conceal the truth, and hinder the normal investigation of JD Cloud after the customer has complained;
+2. Make up facts, conceal the truth, and hinder the normal investigation of JD Cloud & AI after the customer has complained;

 3. Including but not limited to the behavior listed above.

-(17) When the commodity provided by the service provider are subject to copyright issues (including JD Cloud receiving complaints or having reasonable grounds for judgment), and the copyright owner claims that the service provider shall be responsible for the violation, the service provider shall take effective measures to stop the infringement:
+(17) When the commodity provided by the service provider are subject to copyright issues (including JD Cloud & AI receiving complaints or having reasonable grounds for judgment), and the copyright owner claims that the service provider shall be responsible for the violation, the service provider shall take effective measures to stop the infringement:

 1. Remove the commodity;